When Do Remakes Go Too Far?

-2) Said disappointment is NOT because the story isn’t what I personally want (That’s not necessarily inherently bad in itself, as there are times when certain consumers’ desires objectively serve a product’s quality more than others’).
+2) Said disappointment is NOT because the story isn’t what I personally want, though that’s not inherently bad in and of itself (There are times when certain consumers’ desires objectively benefit a product’s quality more than others’).

 I didn’t want a recreation of Pet Sematary that catered to my individual tastes in every aspect as if reading my mind to adapt a fan-fiction while ignoring everyone else.
 What I wanted was a faithful adaptation of what Stephen King wrote.

 You know, the author responsible for the story in the first place?
-I don’t think it’s unreasonable by any means to expect a cinematic experience based upon one of any creator’s most popular works to follow its narrative & characters.
+I don’t think it’s at all unreasonable to expect a cinematic experience based upon one of any creator’s most popular works to at the very least follow its narrative & characters.

 “Yeah, well, that’s just, like, your opinion, man.”